The importance of the realistic care plan; Adoption v Long term care plan

 • The judge appeared to have considered that the predominant welfare factor was the benefit to C of her parents and half-siblings being a regular presence in her life.

-• Instead of making a rounded welfare assessment, the judge had elevated fostering into something that in his view ‘would do’, and therefore ruled out adoption.
-That was another error of principle (see [43] of the judgment).
+• Instead of making a rounded welfare assessment, the judge elevated fostering into something that, in his view, ‘would do’ and, therefore, ruled out adoption. (see [43] of the judgment).

 • The judge gave little or no weight to matters that were important and the judge was influenced by matters that were not.